IIInitiationnn/BloodEmporium/README.md

 - Shaders must be disabled while using this program, as colour changes interfere with object and colour recognition.

 ## Roadmap & Future Developments
-- Bloodpoint spend limit
 - Improved speed
-- Configuration for:
-  - Hotkeys
-  - Pausing the program when a player can prestige (reaching level 50)
 - Blind mode (selects random nodes blindly - a very fast alternative for those who don't care about what items they get)

 ## Credits